NerochazeDev/CoreX/replit.md

-# CoreX Bitcoin Investment Platform
+# Plus500 VIP Investors Platform

 ## Overview

-CoreX is a Bitcoin investment platform that provides users with cryptocurrency wallet management, investment opportunities, and real-time Bitcoin price tracking.
-The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls.
+Plus500 VIP Investors is a premium Bitcoin investment platform that provides VIP clients with cryptocurrency wallet management, exclusive investment opportunities, and real-time Bitcoin price tracking.
+The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls, all designed with Plus500's signature royal blue and white branding.

 ## System Architecture